-- Add the crushed garlic, yoghurt, lemon juice and salt and mix together – the mixture should be reasonably textured, so don’t mash it too much.
+- Add the crushed garlic, yoghurt, lemon juice and salt and mix together – the mixture should be coarsely textured, so don’t mash it too much.

 - Scoop into a serving dish and garnish with a drizzle of olive oil and finely chopped mint (also adding paprika or chilli powder for heat, if desired).